 Dividends-Preferred stockholders are entitled to receive, when, as and if declared by the Board out of any funds legally available, dividends at the rate of 8% of the original issue price per share.
-No such dividends have been declared or paid through December 31, 2014 or June 30, 2015 (unaudited).
+No such dividends have been declared or paid through December 31, 2014 or September 30, 2015 (unaudited).

-Liquidation Rights-Upon any liquidation, dissolution, or winding-up of the Company, whether voluntary or involuntary, each holder of the then outstanding Series B Preferred Stock shall be entitled to distribution, before any distribution of payments is made to holders of Series Seed or Series A Preferred Stock or common stockholders, an amount equal to the greater of (i) \$1.44 per share plus any declared but unpaid dividends and (ii) the amount such holder would have received if such holder had converted its shares into common stock immediately prior to such liquidation, dissolution, or winding-up of the Company.
-After the payment of the preferential amounts to the holders of the Series B Preferred Stock, the holders of the Series Seed and Series A Preferred Stock are entitled to a distribution of an amount equal to the greater of (i)(A) in the case of the series seed \$1.00 per share, (B) in the case of the Series A \$1.20 per share, plus, in each case, an amount equal to all declared but unpaid dividends; and (ii) the amount such holder would have received if such holder had converted its shares into common stock immediately prior to such liquidation, dissolution, or winding-up of the Company.
+Liquidation Rights-Upon any liquidation, dissolution, or winding-up of the Company, whether voluntary or involuntary, each holder of the then outstanding Series B Preferred Stock and Series B-1 Preferred Stock shall be entitled to distribution, before any distribution of payments is made to holders of Series Seed or Series A Preferred Stock or common stockholders, an amount equal to the greater of (i) (A) in the case of the Series B Preferred Stock, \$1.44 per share and (B) in the case of the Series B-1 Preferred Stock, \$1.512 per share, plus, in each case, any declared but unpaid dividends and (ii) the amount such holder would have received if such holder had converted its shares into common stock immediately prior to such liquidation, dissolution, or winding-up of the Company.
+After the payment of the preferential amounts to the holders of the Series B Preferred Stock and the Series B-1 Preferred Stock, the holders of the Series Seed and Series A Preferred Stock are entitled to a distribution of an amount equal to the greater of (i)(A) in the case of the series seed \$1.00 per share, (B) in the case of the Series A \$1.20 per share, plus, in each case, an amount equal to all declared but unpaid dividends; and (ii) the amount such holder would have received if such holder had converted its shares into common stock immediately prior to such liquidation, dissolution, or winding-up of the Company.